web-platform-tests/wpt/docs/_writing-tests/file-names.md

 `.optional`
  : Indicates that a test makes assertions about optional behavior in a specification, typically marked by the [RFC 2119] "MAY" or "OPTIONAL" keywords.
-This flag should not be used for "SHOULD", such requirements can be tested with regular tests, like "MUST".
+This flag should not be used for "SHOULD"; such requirements can be tested with regular tests, like "MUST".

 `.tentative`